histographer/infrastructure/README.md

 - run `docker-compose -f docker-compose.traefik.yml up -d` to run the traefik container
 - run `docker-compose -f docker-compose.cytomine.yml up -d` to run the cytomine service

+### Mac OS specifics
+You need to create local folders that you specify under `#the storage path for your server` in .env.
+Make sure you have the correct path and have access to the folders.
+If you do not do this correctly, you will not be able to upload images.

 /// UNDER HERE IS OLD/UNDER PROGRESS PLEASE IGNORE UNTIL THIS IS REMOVED
 ## Local Development